 - Disney Aulani Character Breakfast – we enjoyed a yummy character breakfast here.
 There’s also a lady called “Auntie” who goes around and entertains the kids as well as the Disney characters who come around and go from table to table.
 Make sure to call and make an appointment as it fills up pretty quickly.

-Where Did We Eat In Honolulu With Kids
+Eating At Restaurants In Honolulu With Kids

 - Tiki Bar & Grill

 - Heavenly Island Lifestyle